 Main article: Dynamic web page

-When dynamic web pages first developed, they were typically coded directly in languages such as Perl, PHP or ASP.
-Some of these, notably PHP and ASP, used a ‘template’ approach where a server-side page resembled the structure of the completed client-side page and data was inserted into places defined by ‘tags’.
-This was a quicker means of development than coding in a purely procedural coding language such as Perl.
+Initially, languages like Perl, PHP, and ASP were used for coding dynamic web pages.
+Some of them, particularly PHP and ASP, adopted a ‘template’ method where a server-side page matched the structure of the full client-side page and data was added into areas designated by ‘tags.
+This method of development was far more efficient than using a purely procedural language like Perl.

-Nielsen, Jakob; Tahir, Marie (October 2001), Homepage Usability: 50 Websites Deconstructed, New Riders Publishing, ISBN 978-0735711020
+Homepage Usability: 50 Websites Deconstructed, by Jakob Nielsen and Marie Tahir, New Riders Publishing, October 2001, ISBN 978-0735711020.

 But professionals in the 2000s began to notice that a sizable portion of website visitors were skipping the homepage and heading straight to internal content pages via search engines, e-newsletters, and RSS feeds.
 This has led many professionals to conclude that homepages are not as crucial as the general public believes.
 In 2007, Jared Spool claimed that the homepage of a website was the least crucial page.